ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/app-properties.html.markdown

 <td width="20">
 </td>
 <td width="740">
-The login form to be used for this app See [Using one Login App for all Apps](/developers/user-guide/product-guide/advanced-features/authentication-for-your-apps/typical-authentication-strategies/using-on-login-app-for-all-app)
+  The login form to be used for this app See <a href="/developers/user-guide/product-guide/advanced-features/authentication-for-your-apps/typical-authentication-strategies/using-on-login-app-for-all-app">Using one Login App for all Apps</a>

 </td>
 </tr>